ApolloX3/ApolloX3.github.io/README.md

 ## Michael Grueter

+Welcome to the site all about me, Michael Grueter

+### An Introduction

+It's a pleasure to welcome to to my website where you can learn about me as person and a professional.

+### My Resumé

+Here is a PDF of my resume, please feel free to take a look and download it as needed.
+You will find my proffesional history as well as some acheivements and credentials of mine.

+### My PortFolio

+Here is my porfolio, a collection of projects that I have either completed that showcase my abilities.

+### About Me

+Perhaps your wondering about my journey

+#### What Inspires Me

+#### What I Love to Do

+#### What I want to learn

+#### The Future

 You can use the [editor on GitHub](https://github.com/ApolloX3/ApolloX3.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.